 Prof. Claire Spottiswoode (FIAO, UCT and U. Cambridge)

-Dr Phoebe Barnard (FIAO, UCT and SANBI)
+Dr Phoebe Barnard (FIAO, UCT)

 Dr Mark Brown (Nature’s Valley Trust)